ntnhut/LeetSolve/docs/source/Priority_Queue/378_Kth_Smallest_Element_in_a_Sorted_Matrix.md

 # Kth Smallest Element in a Sorted Matrix

 ## [Problem statement](https://leetcode.com/problems/kth-smallest-element-in-a-sorted-matrix/)

-Given an `n x n` matrix where each of the rows and columns is sorted in ascending order, return the `k-th` smallest element in the matrix.
+You are given an `n x n` matrix where each row and column is sorted in ascending order.
+Your task is to find the `k-th` smallest element in this matrix.

-Note that it is the `k-th` smallest element in the sorted order, not the `k-th` distinct element.
+Please note that we are looking for the `k-th` smallest element based on its position in the sorted order, and not counting distinct elements.

-You must find a solution with a memory complexity better than $O(n^2)$.
+Additionally, it is required to find a solution with a memory complexity better than $O(n^2)$.

 ### Example 1
 ```text